salsabeel-tn/Project-Investigating-Netflix-Movies-and-Guest-Stars-in-The-Office/README.md

 ## Project Description
-In this project, I put into use the skills I gained to collect and analyse Netflix movies .csv data files  and check if the average duration of movies is decreasing over time, this project will also determine which guest stars appear in the most popular episode of "The Office" TV show.
+In this project, I put into use the skills I gained to collect and analyse Netflix movies .csv data files  and check if the average duration of movies is decreasing over time.
 Main Python functionalities and Libraries used:<br>
 1)loops, lists, dictionaries.<br>
 2) pandas data frames and pd vectorization methods.<br>